predictiveworks/python-works/README.md

 [Top](#top)

-The June to August 2022 heatwave in action: Austria
+The June to August 2022 temperature distribution in Austria in action:

 https://user-images.githubusercontent.com/49725564/219854667-7b2bb2b8-f825-4483-9184-4b1025267a57.mp4